mhalungekar9/gridnexa/CONTRIBUTING.md

 # Contributing

 GridNexa source is currently developed in a private repository.

-This public repository is open for:
+This public repository accepts bug reports, feature requests, documentation feedback, examples, and integration questions.

-- bug reports
-- feature requests
-- documentation feedback
-- examples
-- integration questions

 Please include:

 - package name and version
 - framework and version
 - browser
-- minimal code sample
+- a minimal code sample
-- repro JSON if available from Diagnostics → Export repro
+- a reviewed repro JSON snapshot from **Diagnostics > Export repro**, when available

+Do not include secrets or sensitive row data in issues or diagnostics snapshots.